CHENyiru3/CHENyiru3.github.io/_pages/about.md

 # Future outlook
 Some things I really want to do:
 1. Expand more skills in the erea of bioinformatics/computational biology, ect; especiall developing my insight of the scientific issues
-2. Learn how to develope a application of software to help more people.
-I admire the contributor to the open-source projects.
+2. Learn how to develope an application or a software to help more people.
+I admire the contributors in those open-source projects.
-3. Try to publish my first article (hopefully)
+3. Try to publish my first article (hopefully).
-4. Learn to manage a Linux server, or manage a website.
+4. Learn how to manage a Linux server, or manage a website.